angeloskath/simple-3dviz/docs/animations.md

 ## Keyboard and mouse interactions

-When using the scene viewer via the `show()` fuction, it is possible to perform various actions either using the mouse of the keybord.
+simple-3dviz supports various keyboard and mouse interactions both when using the scene viewer and when using the offscreen rendering.
+Mouse interactions are mainly focused on exploring the scene.
+Below is a list with the available mouse actions:

-- Rotate: Press the left button click
+- `MouseRotate`: Rotate the camera using the mouse, when the left button click is pressed.
+- `MouseZoom`: Zoum in/out with the mouse scroll wheel.
-- Pan: Press the middle button click
+- `MousePan`: Move a point in the scene using the mouse, when the middle button click is pressed.
-- Zoom in/out: Scroll the mouse wheel

-The available keyboard commands are:
+Keyboard interactions allows you to perform various actions by pressing a key.
+While we set a default value for the key, it is possible to change it to any key you prefer:

 - `SnapshotOnKey`: Allows you to take a snapshot of the scene when a key is pressed.
-- `CameraReport`: Reports the camera position, its vieweing direction and the the 3d direction that indicates which direction is "up" at the current timestamp.
+- `CameraReport`: Reports the camera position, its viewing direction and the 3d direction that indicates which direction is "up" at the current timestamp.
 - `SortTriangles`: Make sure that the triangles will be sorted so that the transparency works as well.